zugmana/xnat-access/README.md

 If you don't have a .netrc you will be prompted to use your password.

 Changes in new version (0.2):

-Searching by name will now only download if it can match BOTH name and lastname Adapted nidb2bids from Anderson Winkler to work with XNAT output.
+Searching by name will now only download if it can match BOTH name and lastname

+Adapted nidb2bids from Anderson Winkler to work with XNAT output.

 This is still experimental.
 Info is hardcoded in the script, new series will need to be added.

 If it is not there data will be added in unkwnon folder.

 Made some improvements on location of downloaded files.

 Solved problem where multi-echo data would result in single nifti.

+Minor to 0.2.0.1 :

+Saves updated Echo time to dicom header